Education, training and awareness raising are key aspects of the work of GFT. We work with all ages on a range of programmes.

-GFT staff give talks and presentations to a wide audience including angling clubs, district salmon fishery boards, wildlife groups, rotary clubs, etc. We also attend and provide informative displays at a number of local agricultural shows and country shows.
+GFT staff give talks and presentations to a wide range of audiences including angling clubs, District Salmon Fishery Boards, wildlife groups, rotary clubs, etc. We also attend and provide informative displays at a number of local agricultural shows and community events.

-Focussed seminars and workshops are also regularly organised by GFT.
-These have included awareness raising of the threats of Gyrodactylus salaris and understanding the importance of considering genetics when planning stocking programmes.
+Focussed seminars, toolbox talks and workshops can be organised by GFT.
+Past examples include awareness raising of the threats of Gyrodactylus salaris and understanding the importance of considering genetics when planning stocking programmes.

-GFT now also deliver the ‘Tongland Tour’ based at Tongland Power Station and Dam near Kirkcudbright.
+GFT deliver the ‘Tongland Tour’ based at Tongland Power Station and Dam near Kirkcudbright on behalf of DRAX.
 This tour is available to interested groups who wish to come and explore the amazing history of the Galloway Hydro Scheme, which has been in operation since the mid 1930’s.
-Part of the tour focuses on Scottish Powers efforts to overcome any negative impacts that the hydro scheme has on native biodiversity.
+Part of the tour focuses on the operator's efforts to overcome any negative impacts that the hydro scheme has on native biodiversity.
 Here we discuss developments in easing salmon, sea trout and eel passage at various parts of the scheme as well as managing water levels to protect plant and animal life surrounding Loch Ken.
-The tour ends with a walk across Tongland Reservoir’s 300 meter dam wall, during which time the group are able to witness the flood gates opening and take a short wander down the fish pass walkway.